CPM Impacts the Project Schedule

 - Enables the Project Manager to optimize efficiency by allocating resources appropriately, consequently the overall cost can be reduced

 For large and complex projects, it is best to use specialized software.
-These software generate data, such as activity float, automatically for you.
+This software helps generates data, such as activity float, automatically for you.
 Next, let’s take a look at some Critical Path Method disadvantages.

-There aren't many disadvantages to Critical Path Method.
-Mentioned below are the cons of Critical Path Method.
+There aren’t many disadvantages to the Critical Path Method.
+Mentioned below are the cons of the Critical Path Method.